 The microphone Roosevelt used to deliver his fireside chats is now part of the collection at the National Museum of American History.
 This particular microphone is special: It recalls a watershed moment in American politics, a moment that personalized the presidency for a vast number of Americans.
 It is estimated that by the time of his last address, some two-thirds of American households had listened to Roosevelt’s voice.
 As family members gathered around a radio in a living room or kitchen and turned a dial, they literally invited the president into their homes.

 Television Makes Its Debut

-Television had been a dream of many inventors and engineers in the closing decades of the 19th century, and the invention of movies, telephone, and radio seemed to put it all within reach.
-As with so many inventions, it took a number of advances by inventors and engineers in many countries, in this case, Germany, Russia, Japan, Scotland and Hungary, to make the technology practical and economically viable.
+Television had been a dream of many inventors and engineers in the closing decades of the 19th century, and the invention of movies, the telephone, and the radio seemed to put it all within reach.
+As with so many inventions, it took numerous advances by inventors and engineers in many countries, in this case, Germany, Russia, Japan, Scotland, and Hungary, to make the technology practical and economically viable.

 Learn more about technology that profoundly altered the nation

 But the first true working television was essentially the work of two inventors and one savvy businessman.
 Philo Taylor Farnsworth, an American inventor, developed a method for scanning images with a beam of electrons and transmitting them with what he called an image dissector, essentially, a primitive television camera; he did this in 1927.
 In 1931, RCA head, David Sarnoff, hired a Russian immigrant named Vladimir Zworykin.
 Zworykin was a former Westinghouse employee who had patented a television transmitting and receiving system.
 At RCA, Zworykin developed the use of cathode-ray tubes and came up with a new form of camera called the iconoscope.
 Working with Zworykin, Sarnoff sought, contested, and purchased various patents, including Farnsworth’s, to develop a commercially and technologically viable television transmission and reception system.